DevChatter/GameJams/sleigh/SpeedySleigh.md

 ### Restart Game

 While we're on the End Game screen, the player can press the space keyboard (or maybe also click a button) to start the game again.

+### Display Statistical Information

+While playing, the game should display some stats along the side.

+- Current Score
+- Number of Presents
+- Number of Reindeer
+- Current Playtime
+- Previous High Score

+### Display Insutrctions

+We should display the game information, so that players know how to play without reading this document.

+## Extra Credit Section

+### Generated Item Variances

+- Sometimes add more than one item at a time to give the player the choice.
+(Should the other one disappear when you pick up one?)
+- Have carrots as an item to increase the speed.
+- Have cookies as an item to slow the speed.

+### Change size of the playing area

+We could allow configuring the size of the gameplay area in some way.

+### Game Levels

+Once the player reaches some number of reindeer and presents, he/she can proceed to the next level where we start having obstacles to avoid.

+- Level 2 adds static obstacles in the play area (rocks, trees, logs, etc.)
+- Level 3 adds moving obstacles in the play area (penguins? - I haven't drawn this yet.)